photoprism/photoprism-docs/docs/getting-started/nas/asustor.md

 ### Step 3: Open PhotoPrism

-Once the installation is complete, you'll find PhotoPrism on your home screen and can open it with a click:
+Once the installation is complete, you will find PhotoPrism on your home screen, where you can open it in a new tab with one click:

 ![Screenshot](img/asustor/asustor-step-4.jpg){ class="shadow" }